X-lab-3D/PANDORA/README.md

 ```

 #### Example 3 : Benchmark PANDORA on one modelling case
-If you want to evaluate the framework on a target with experimental structure:
+If you want to evaluate the framework on a target with a known experimental structure:
 - Provide the PDB ID for the *Target* class
 - Set *benchmark=True* for the modelling
   (calculates L-RMSD to show how far the model is from the near-native structure)